Affiliate links on Android Authority may earn us a commission. Learn more.

 Prevention for next time

 There are some things you can do to ensure this goes more smoothly next time.
-After all, losing a smartphone for any reason is a random occurrence, but you can still plan for it in advance.
-Here are some tips and tricks to make sure your phone is easier to find next time.
+After all, having a lost phone for any reason is a random occurrence, but you can still plan for it in advance.
+Here are some tips and tricks to ensure your phone is easier to find next time.

 - Ensure Find My Device is turned on — Modern Android and Apple devices have this on by default.
 However, folks walking around with older smartphones may want to double-check and make sure it’s turned on.